-The Revenue Of AVTODOM Group Exceeded 60 Billion Rubles In 2023
+The revenue of AVTODOM Group exceeded 60 billion rubles in 2023

-(MENAFN- ForPressRelease) The total revenue of the AVTODOM group of companies for all types of activities amounted to 60.03 billion rubles based on the results of 2023.
+(MENAFN- Abtodom) The total revenue of the AVTODOM group of companies for all types of activities amounted to 60.03 billion rubles based on the results of 2023.

 The company sold almost 2500 new cars last year.
 The average cost of one car was 12.79 million rubles.
 The average price of a new car increased by 42.43% compared to 2022.
 Such dynamics led to a significant increase in the share of loan transactions to 77%.